-It is again a steep descend to Marpha after which we need to tackle cairns over a snowy path, a couple of hours later, we pass the top of Thapa Pass and then we finally hit Jomsom.
-O/N stay at lodge.
+A steep descent to Marpha follows, after which we need to tackle cairns over a snowy path.
+A couple of hours later, we pass the top of Thapa Pass and then we finally hit Jomsom.
+Stay at the lodge.

 14. Day Fourteen – Flight to Pokhara (900m)

-On having breakfast, we check into the airport of our thirty minute dramatic flight to Pokhara over some of the most captivating mountain terrain in the world.
-In Pokhara, we get to rest and visit the different places in lakeside city have to offer.
-O/N stay at lodge.
+After having breakfast, we check into the airport for our thirty-minute dramatic flight to Pokhara over some of the most captivating mountain terrain in the world.
+In Pokhara, we get to rest and visit the different places the lakeside city has to offer.
+Stay at the lodge.

 15. Day Fifteen – Drive to Kathmandu/ Option Flight (1400m)

-After breakfast, we take a two hour bus ride to Kathmandu through the mid-range of the Himalayas with the display of forest and it fast bending rapid filled river to Kathmandu after which we check into a hotel to refresh up for sightseeing the capital city.
+After breakfast, we take a two-hour bus ride to Kathmandu through the mid-range of the Himalayas, with a display of forest and a fast-bending, rapid-filled river to Kathmandu, after which we check into a hotel to refresh up for sightseeing in the capital city.